 Hearing loss should not be dismissed as a normal part of aging and instead treated for structural changes in the brain.

 What Can We Do to Help Prevent Dementia Cognitive Decline?

 According to a 2020 report by the Lancet Commission, modifying 12 risk factors might prevent or delay up to 40% of dementias.
 Modifiable risk factors include:

 - Traumatic brain injury

 - social isolation

 - air pollution

 The report recommends staying cognitively, physically, and socially active in midlife and later life.
-Regular exercise protects from dementia, perhaps by lowering obesity, diabetes, and cardiovascular risk.
-Using hearing aids is also explicitly mentioned to reduce the risk posed by hearing loss.
+Regular exercise protects from dementia by lowering obesity, diabetes, and cardiovascular risk.
+Using hearing aids is also explicitly mentioned to reduce the risk of hearing loss.